-Welcome to Step into the NHS
+Welcome to the Step into the NHS competition!

-As the UK's biggest employer, we're excited to tell you about our new nationwide competition which supports learning about the careers of the future.
+As the UK's biggest employer, we're excited to tell you about our nationwide competition which supports learning about the careers of the future.

-With more than 350 different roles making up our workforce, we want to open pupils' eyes and minds to the wide range of opportunities that are available for everyone, to raise aspirations and help you meet the Department for Education's Careers Strategy.
+With more than 350 different roles making up our workforce, we want to open pupils' eyes and minds to the wide range of opportunities that are available for everyone, to raise aspirations and help you meet the Department for Education's careers strategy.
+And with the recent outpouring of support for the NHS from young people in particular, there has never been a more prominent time to increase awareness of the many careers on offer.

-Taking part in this competition provides you with free, flexible cross-curricular resources that can be built into your existing schemes of work.
+Taking part in this competition provides you with free, flexible cross-curricular resources that can be built into your existing plans and schemes of work.
 This pack provides you with all you need to take part.